Lab 7: D3 II: Intro to Interaction

 let width = 1000, height = 600;

-Then, in the HTML we add an <svg> element to hold our chart, and a suitable heading (e.g. “Commits by time of day” in a <h3> element):
+Then, in the HTML above the horizontal bar chart we add an <svg> element to hold our scatter plot, and a suitable heading (e.g. “Commits by time of day” in a <h3> element):

 <svg viewBox="0 0 {width} {height}">